Money laundering supervision: the fit and proper test and approval

-If a new responsible person joins your business after you’ve registered online you should sign in to the online service and add their details.
+There’s no need to apply for a test each year.
+However if a new responsible person joins your business after you’ve registered online you should sign in to the online service and add their details.

 If you’re not yet registered online for anti-money laundering supervision and you want to add another responsible person who:

 - has not passed the fit and proper test previously, complete and send form MLR101